A Quantitative Bound For Szemer\'edi's Theorem for a Complexity One Polynomial Progression over $\mathbb{Z}/N\mathbb{Z}$: Notation

 \end{lemma} If $s = 2$, it turns out that

 so by Plancherel and H\"older's inequality, we have \begin{theorem}[$U^2$ Inverse Theorem]\thlabel{u2} We have

 \end{theorem}

 We will now go over some notation regarding nilmanifolds.
 This notation is fairly standard, and appears in, for instance \cite{GT2} and \cite{TT}.
-Let $G_\circ$ be a filtered nilpotent Lie group and $\Gamma$ a discrete co-compact subgroup.
-The Lie algebra $\mathfrak{g}$ of the nilpotent Lie group is adapted with a \textit{Mal'cev basis}, $X_1, \dots, X_d$ with $d$ the dimension of $G$ with $\Gamma$ corresponding to integer combinations of $X_i$.
+Let $G_\bullet$ be a filtered nilpotent Lie group and $\Gamma$ a discrete co-compact subgroup.
+The Lie algebra $\mathfrak{g}$ of the nilpotent Lie group is adapted with a \textit{Mal'cev basis}, $X_1, \dots, X_d$, that is a basis of the Lie algebra such that each element of $G$ can be written uniquely as

+with $\Gamma$ are the elements with $t_i \in \mathbb{Z}$.
 We will assume that the Mal'cev basis satisfies a \textit{nesting property}: that is,

 Suppose